yoDon/electron-dotnet/electron-create-react-app-typescript-dotnet/Readme.md

-# Electron + Create-React-App + Python
+# Electron + Create-React-App + dotnet

-This example builds a stand-alone Electron + Create-React-App + Python application and installer.
-On Windows it builds the app into `./dist/win-unpacked/My Electron Python App.exe` and the installer into `./dist/My Electron Python App Setup 1.0.0.exe` (OSX and Linux destinations are similar).
+This example builds a stand-alone Electron + Create-React-App + dotnet application and installer.
+On Windows it builds the app into `./dist/win-unpacked/My Electron Python App.exe` and the installer into `./dist/My Electron DotNet App Setup 1.0.0.exe` (OSX and Linux destinations are similar).
 You can change the name of the application by changing the `name` property in `package.json`.

+# Other great boilerplates

+This package is focused on using TypeScript and Create React App with Electron.
+If you're looking for Next.js rather than Create React App or if you're looking for JavaScript and Create React App, check out https://github.com/saltyshiomix/nextron or https://github.com/neutrinog/react-app-electron-template, respectively.

 # Installation

-Tested with Anaconda Python v3, should work fine with Anaconda Python v2 (should also work fine with whatever python environment you use if you have the correct packages installed).

-NOTE: On windows you will need to [install anaconda](https://www.anaconda.com/download/) (which installs python and pip) and potentially configure environment variables to add python and/or pip to the path if you don't have it installed already.

 ```bash
 # start with the obvious step you always need to do with node projects